Nules84/CI_PP2_ArtiQuiz/README.md

 ### **ACKNOWLEDGEMENTS** <a name="thanks"></a>

 Inspiration was used in various locations across the world wide web.
-Please see below some of the key sources used to help develop ArchiQuiz.
+Please see below some of the key sources used to help develop ArtiQuiz.

 * JavaScript - [James Q Quick - Youtube](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) | [James Q Quick - Github](https://github.com/jamesqquick)